-Following UNO~\cite{UNO_ICCV2021}, as shown in Figure~\ref{framework}, our neural network architecture consists of two parts: an encoder $E$ and two classification heads $h$ and $g$.
+Following UNO~\cite{UNO_ICCV2021}, as shown in~\cref{framework}, the architecture of our model consists of two parts: an encoder $E$ and two classification heads $h$ and $g$.
 The encoder $E$ is implemented as a standard convolutional neural network (CNN), which converts an input images into a feature vector.
 The head $h$ belonging to the labelled data is implemented as a linear classifier with $C^l$ output neurons, and the head $g$ belonging to the unlabelled data is composed of a multi-layer perceptron (MLP) and a linear classifier with $C^u$ output neurons.
-In the training phase, each sample $\bm{x}_i$ will be first encoded as a feature vector by $E$, and then goes through both classification heads to obtain the corresponding logits $\bm{l}_{i_h}\in\mathbb{R}^{C^l}$ and $\bm{l}_{i_g}\in\mathbb{R}^{C^u}$, respectively.
+In the training phase, each sample $\bm{x}_i$ will be first encoded as a feature vector by $E$, and then will be passed through both classification heads to obtain the corresponding logits $\bm{l}_{i_h}\in\mathbb{R}^{C^l}$ and $\bm{l}_{i_g}\in\mathbb{R}^{C^u}$, respectively.
 After that, the two logits are concatenated together as $\bm{l}_i=[\bm{l_{i_h}},\bm{l_{i_g}}]\in\mathbb{R}^{C^l+C^u}$ and fed into a softmax layer $\sigma$ with a temperature $\tau$, obtaining the probability distribution $\bm{p}_i=\sigma(\bm{l}_i/\tau)$.

 \textbf{Inter-class Symmetric KLD Constraint.} When solving the NCD problem, in the pipeline of the single-stage based methods, both labelled and unlabelled images will be accessed in each mini-batch during training.
-Although the classes of these two parts of images are similar, in fact, the representations of them should be different from each other as much as possible, \ie, the separability between the labelled and unlabelled classes.
+Although the distributions of these two parts of images are similar, in fact, the representations of them should be different from each other as much as possible, \ie, the separability between the labelled and unlabelled classes.
 However, this point is somewhat overlooked in the existing single-stage based methods.
 Therefore, to address this issue, we propose an \textit{inter-class sKLD constraint} to explicitly enlarge the distance between each labelled sample and each unlabelled sample in the current mini-batch using a symmetric Kullback-Leibler divergence distance.
 The formulation between a pair of samples is as follows:

-where $\bm{p}^l_i$ and $\bm{p}^u_j$ are the probability distributions generated for the labelled image $\bm{x}^l_i|_{i=1}^N$ and unlabelled image $\bm{x}^u_j|_{j=1}^M$ in a mini-batch, respectively. $D_\text{KL}$ is the Kullback-Leibler (KL) divergence defined as:
+where $\bm{p}^l_i$ and $\bm{p}^u_j$ are the probability distributions generated for the labelled image $\bm{x}^l_i|_{i=1}^N$ and unlabelled image $\bm{x}^u_j|_{j=1}^M$ in a mini-batch, respectively. $D_\text{KL}$ is the Kullback-Leibler (KL) divergence defined as

-Therefore, the inter-class sKLD over a mini-batch is:
+Therefore, the inter-class sKLD over a mini-batch is

 where $N$ and $M$ are the numbers of labelled and unlabelled images in a mini-batch, respectively.